pulsemicro/sample-1-instructions/README.md

 No. Our projects will be built using MVC4, so we are looking for someone well versed in ASP.NET MVC.

-### Can I post by sample application somewhere (such as Microsoft Azure) for you to see?
+### Can I post my sample application somewhere (such as Microsoft Azure) for you to see?

 You can, and this will help us when executing your sample application.
 But we still want to see the source code.